 To further test H3, we used the MRIO approach (see above).
-In table five, we tabulated the net CO2 balance or footprint for twenty countries in 2016, those with the highest positive or negative balances or footprints.
+In table 5, we tabulated the net CO2 balance or footprint for twenty countries in 2016, those with the highest positive or negative balances or footprints.
 Countries with a positive CO2 balance or footprint, were using some of their production of carbon emissions to satisfy consumption in states with a negative balance or footprint, in terms of consumption exceeding production of carbon emissions.
-Note that the list of the countries largely remains unchanged from 2012-2016, as can be seen from tables one and two in the supplement the visualization of CO2 flows in the supplement.
-Again, the categorization of countries followed the World Banks’s classification of stages of economic development (World Bank, 2020).